 New Student Experience Courses

-All students are required to take a new student experience course such as BU/University 1000, BIC 1212, or selected FYS and FAS courses.
+All students are required to take a New Student Experience (NSE) course.
+They come in many varieties, including credit-bearing courses such as BUS 1101, REL 1310, or selected FYS and FAS courses.
+Other examples include BU/University 1000 or BIC 1212.
 These courses are designed to help students transition to college life, assist students as they adapt to the level of academic rigor required for college success, lead students in discussions about the intellectual changes that take place during the first year in college, introduce students to peers who can help students connect to the Baylor community, and reflect on the spiritual dimension of life at Baylor.

 Chapel is the oldest tradition in all of American higher education, as well as at Baylor.
 All students are required to take chapel every Monday and Wednesday for two semesters.
 Chapel fulfills the need for members of an academic community to come together to focus on God and the spiritual dimension of human existence.